-SOCS maintains a UC a-g course list that will include the approved online courses from our vendors as well as our Charter School's own project and textbook based courses.
-In addition to core courses, SOCS offers an array of electives reflecting a wide range of student interests including communications, social science, fine arts, languages other than English, computer skills, and career and technical education courses.
-SOCS also facilitates community college concurrent enrollment for qualified, interested students.
+SOCS-K maintains a UC a-g course list that will include the approved online courses from our vendors as well as our Charter School's own live synchronous classes, project based and textbook based courses.
+In addition to core courses, SOCS-K offers an array of electives reflecting a wide range of student interests including communications, social science, fine arts, languages other than English, computer skills, and career and technical education courses.
+SOCS-K also facilitates community college concurrent enrollment for qualified, interested students.